newrelic/open-install-library/docs/README.md

 The data will be written in the `VirtuosoInstallRecipe` with `metadata_key1` and a value of `abc123` and `metadata_key2` with a value of `def456`

-#### keywords

-This is a collection of string that can be anything that relates to what the recipe is about.
-Reserved values:
-* `Apm` specifies that this recipe is an Application Performance Monitoring recipe, and should be included in the guided install

 ### Validation Nrql

 The [recipe-spec](./recipe-spec/recipe-spec.md) contains `validationNrql` - this can be used to specify NRQL the CLI and test framework will execute to validate the recipe is successfully sending data to New Relic.